Annotation Is Now a Web Standard

 Todd Carpenter, of NISO, whose early workshops on annotation were the networking events where many of us got to know each other.

 Nick Stenning, whose open source, AnnotatorJS, became the most widely adopted early implementation of a client server annotation architecture.
 This allowed many, including ourselves at Hypothesis, where he is now our lead developer, to have an excellent example to experiment with.
-Rufus Pollock and Philip Schmidt’s joint grant while active Shuttleworth Foundation grantees allowed Nick to focus for a time on that project.
+Rufus Pollock and Philip Schmidt’s joint grant while active Shuttleworth Foundation grantees enabled Nick to focus for a time on that project.

 Doug Schepers, who came up to me after an annotation presentation at Peter Brantley’s Books in Browsers conference and asked “should we form a community group for annotation under the W3C?”
 That chance encounter led to a subsequent invitation, and then the rapid progression from a community group to a working group in October 2014.
 Doug was our very vocal champion at the W3C, and I am deeply grateful for his support and his passion for this project.